-Flannel boards were my favorite when I was in kindergarten.
+Flannel boards were my favorite when I was a student in kindergarten.
 I remember being fascinated by these pieces of fabric sticking to one another without glue.
-And, my kindergarten teacher had such a variety of silhouettes, I was always excited to see the next set.
+And, my kindergarten teacher had such an amazing variety of silhouettes, I was always excited to see the next set.

-Why flannel boards may be a challenge for children with special needs
+Why flannel boards may be a challenge for neurodiverse and disabled children:

-- A child cannot be expected to engage in imaginative play when he is not developmentally ready.
+- A child cannot be expected to engage in imaginative play when they are not developmentally-appropriate.

-- The 2-dimentional nature of felt and flannel might be tricky for a child to manipulate if he has fine motor difficulties.
+- The 2-dimensional nature of felt and flannel might be tricky for a child to manipulate if they have fine motor difficulties.

 - The texture might be an issue for children with tactile sensory aversions.